Jordan Lake: Water supply

+Jordan Lake almost completely dried up in 2007 during the 2006–2008 Southeastern United States drought, but recovered when the drought subsided.

 Water quality

 Jordan Lake was declared as nutrient-sensitive waters (NSW) by the North Carolina Environmental Management Commission from 1983, the year it was impounded.
 The lake is eutrophic or hyper-eutrophic owing to excessive nutrient levels.

 Jordan Lake offers a variety of facilities for recreation, conservation, and flood control.

 Requirements of the federal Clean Water Act were triggered when the lake became impaired, including the need to set load reduction limits for point and nonpoint sources and enforce discharge limits.

 The Jordan Lake Rules are designed to improve water quality in the lake.
 The rules were developed with extensive meetings, public hearings and negotiations between residents, environmental groups, local and state government agencies and other stakeholders.
 The rules mandate reducing pollution from wastewater discharges, stormwater runoff from new and existing development, agriculture and fertilizer application.

 From July 2011 several NC laws have been passed delaying and weakening the rules, culminating in a plan to deploy floating arrays of in-lake circulators intended to reduce harmful algae and excessive chlorophyll.
 However, they proved ineffective in a testing program and were removed in 2016.

 On December 21, 2017, researchers at Duke University have discovered elevated levels of several perfluorinated compounds an unregulated family of industrial chemicals including some that can raise cancer risks in Jordan Lake and drinking water treated by the town of Cary.
 Cary water treatment officials, who have independently confirmed the findings of Duke researchers, say the town's water is safe to drink.
 They also point out that the compounds detected are still below health advisory levels set by the U.S. Environmental Protection Agency.
 Testing still continues as of March 8, 2018.